syncfusion/blazor-docs/src/notifications/toast/timeout.md

 # Time out

-The toast can be expired based on the `TimeOut` property.
+The toast can be expired based on the `Timeout` property.
 The toast can live till the time out reaches without user interaction, a time out value is considered as a millisecond.

-* The `TimeOut` delay can be visually represented using [Progress Bar](./config/#progress-bar).
+* The `Timeout` delay can be visually represented using [Progress Bar](./config/#progress-bar).

 * The `ExtendedTimeOut` property determines how long the toast should be displayed after a user hovers over it.

-> You can terminate the process by using the `showCloseButton` property for destroying the toast at any time.
+> You can terminate the process by using the `ShowCloseButton` property for destroying the toast at any time.

 ```csharp